annpocoyo/coolscripts/README.md

 # Repository
  This is My first Repository with cool & usefull scripts.
  ### Description Of Scripts
- If you went to know what the scripts do you can you this table.
+ If you went to know what the scripts do you can use this table.
  Script | Description
 ------------ | -------------
 makefolder.bat | Make a folder.
 Use /? for more details.